 Comstock’s monthly look at the business news in the Capital Region.
-We fondly remember what happened in May.
+Let’s take a peek at August.

-Kandace Mulvaney, a broker with boutique agency Miller Real Estate in Sacramento, offers her insight into a big trend happening in local real estate.
-For more from Mulvaney, check out “Homemakers” in our May issue.
+John Paul, CEO of Spiral Internet, offers his insight into rural broadband capabilities.
+For more from Paul, check out “The Long Reach” in our September issue.
 Sign up for our newsletter and we’ll email you when it’s available online.

 It took four years to write my thriller, but only three months to see it morph from a 122,000-word computer file to a book available on Amazon and at local bookstores.

 Sacramento Mayor Darrell Steinberg has a decidedly unique perspective on the role of government borne of experience few can match: he is a former city councilman, California assemblymember and senate president who has come home to local government.
 We sat down with him to talk about his vision for the city.